 Evie did indeed experience many changes in her life once she returned to her parents' quiet, or maybe not so quiet, Cotswold village.

-I’m happy to say my published pocket novels for The People’s Friend and My Weekly currently number fifteen.
+I’m happy to say my published pocket novels for The People’s Friend and My Weekly currently number sixteen.
 Recently I completed the second instalment of a Christmas two-parter for 'The Friend' in which I take the reader back in time to 1965.

 Have you ever thought about writing for D C Thomson?
 If so, please don’t hesitate to contact me and I’ll be happy to answer your questions.
 I’m following a long line of authors who have an awesome CV – no pressure then!